 Faculty can wear either a cloth mask, a face shield, or both a mask and shield while teaching.
 While the Centers for Disease Control does not recommend the use of face shields as a substitute for masks, the CDC also recognizes that they are preferable in some situations.
 When face shields are worn without a mask, the CDC says they should wrap around the sides of the wearer’s face and extend to below the chin.

 What should I do if a student refuses to wear a face covering in my class?

-How should I handle attendance in my classes this fall?
+How should I handle attendance in my classes?

 Out of an abundance of caution, students who experience any symptoms associated with COVID-19 (fever or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, diarrhea) should contact the Dean of Students office at firstname.lastname@example.org and not come to class.
 The Dean of Students will then contact all of that student’s instructors.
 Any make-up of course requirements missed shall be worked out between the instructor and the student upon the student’s timely initiative with an eye towards both flexibility and the integrity of the academic experience.
 Students should:

 - Join scheduled synchronous remote class sessions if they are able to do so;

 - Participate in remote class activities, whether synchronous or asynchronous, if they are able to do so;